 Data Collection

-This study employed a cross-sectional survey design to investigate the perception and adoption of coconut palm as an agroforestry crop in the study area.
-A total of 100 questionnaires were distributed to participants selected through a mix of random and purposive sampling methods, ensuring a diverse representation across different age groups, experiences, locations and socio-economic statuses.
-The questionnaire included closed-ended questions designed to collect data on demographic details, farmers' awareness of the benefits of coconut palm, their attitudes towards its cultivation, their participation in agroforestry, and the barriers they perceive to adoption.
-Before the main data collection, the questionnaire was pre-tested with a smaller group to verify the clarity and validity of the questions, allowing for adjustments to enhance the reliability of the data gathered.
+A cross-sectional survey design was employed , and 100 questionnaires were distributed to farmers selected through random and purposive sampling methods.
+The questionnaire included closed-ended questions capturing demographic details, farmers' awareness of the benefits of coconut palm, attitudes towards its cultivation, participation in agroforestry, and perceived adoption barriers.
+A pre-tested was conducted to ensure clarity and validity before full-scale data collection.

 Data Analysis